danbugs/tarantella/README.md

 ## Why not use [WAPM](https://wapm.io/)?

 As of now, [WAPM](https://wapm.io/) only allows distributing `.wasm` modules.
-If your WASM app includes something like a JS library that goes alongside it, you are left having to distribute that separetly — that sort of thing can really add complexity to, for example, setting up a WASM app that has several dynamically linked libraries.
+If your WASM app includes something like a JS library that goes alongside it, or you've compiled your dynamic library to a `.o`  file, you are left having to distribute that separetly — that sort of thing can really add complexity to, for example, setting up a WASM app that has several dynamically linked libraries.

 ## Install